tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 rect(0,0, 100,100)
 {% endhighlight %}

 Run the sketch.
 The red square can be seen cut-off near the top-left of the display window.
-This is because the shapes do not change position; rather it is the coordinate system that does.
+The shapes do not change position -- rather it is the coordinate system that does.
 To better visualise this behaviour, draw the grid-overlay.png after the `translate()` function:

 {% highlight py %}
 ...